Will GAF’s solar shingles finally make the solar roof mainstream?

 How much do GAF’s solar shingles cost?

-Based on what we know, it seems like it would still be cheaper to get a regular roof replacement and a conventional solar installation.
-However, if you’re dead set on solar shingles, GAF’s solution might be a bit cheaper than installing a Tesla solar roof, which tend to go for closer to $60,000.
+If you’re dead set on solar shingles, GAF’s solution might be a bit cheaper than the cost of a Tesla solar roof, which tends to go for closer to $100,000 on average.

 See which incentives and rebates you are eligible for to reduce the cost of a solar system installation